How Egypt became the greatest superpower of the ancient world

 In particular, the Pharaohs of the New Kingdom period (c.
 1550–1070 BCE) expanded the military when they established a standing army, which was maintained even in peacetime.

-This semi-professional force allowed Egypt to conduct military campaigns far beyond its borders.
+This semi-professional force then allowed Egypt to conduct military campaigns to continually expand its borders.

-Most often, this meant extending its influence over Nubia, Canaan, and parts of the Levant.
+Most often, this meant extending its influence over Canaan and parts of the Levant.

 There were a number of major battles that played a pivotal role in Egypt's military history.

-The most well-known are the Battle of Megiddo and the Battle of Kadesh.
+The most well-known are the Battle of Megiddo around 1458 BCE and the Battle of Kadesh in c1474 BCE, which was fought against the Hittites.

-Strangely enough, the army was also involved in non-military activities such as quarrying, construction, and transportation of goods.
+Strangely enough, when not at war, the army was also involved in non-military activities such as quarrying, construction, and transportation of goods.

 So, why did Egypt decline and fall?